sandfish8/ansible-minecraftserver/README.md

-# Setup Mine Craft
+# Setup MineCraft Server

-An ansible playbook to setup a minecraft server
+An ansible playbook to setup a minecraft server on Trusty host

 To run the playbook, you'll want to do something like this:
 ```